novaeco-tech/novaeco/website/docs/usecases/level-4-complex.md

 ## [C7] City-Wide Loop

 **Description**
-The Mayor views the `UrbanMiner` dashboard, which aggregates real-time circularity data for Water, Energy, and Waste flows across the entire city to drive policy decisions.
+The Mayor views the `UrbanMiner` dashboard (via `NovaAdmin`), which aggregates real-time circularity data for Water, Energy, and Waste flows across the entire city to drive policy decisions.

 **Challenges**
 - Integrating legacy municipal systems with modern IoT.